Top of Page

 • No restrictions may be placed on food options or recess activities as a behavior consequence.
 Silent group lunches are expressly prohibited.

-8. Complete report in the District student information system for all inappropriate behaviors under the SCC.
-Hand-deliver to the parents/guardians, mail a copy of the misconduct report to the student’s home address, or email the misconduct report to a documented email provided by the parent/guardian.
+8. Complete report in the District student information system for all behaviors addressed by the SCC.
+Hand-deliver to the parents/guardians, mail a copy of the Pre-K to Grade 2 Behavior Letter or misconduct report to the student's home address, or email the report to a documented email provided by the parent/guardian.

 9. Inform parents/guardians of their right to appeal if they believe that the consequence is unwarranted or excessive.